bstatcomp/project-cpath/README.md

 If you have a GPU available in your system and the drivers properly installed, the package will automatically detect the GPU and try to use to maximum effect.

-The package currently supports Window and Ubuntu OS.
+The package currently supports Windows and Ubuntu OS.